TageDan/Chlang/README.md

 I also implemented a compiler yesterday, It's really unstable, but it works, creating a de-compiler next which i want showing the code on the website. (so that you can edit the values in the high-level code and it will edit the values in the low-level representation)

+### 10/4
+Today I added the option to set a value for each pieces available moves.
+I also fixed a bug in the pruning algorithm.